paireks/T-Rex/Manual/Manual for T-Rex.md

 Grasshopper is unit-less, you can read more about it there: https://www.grasshopper3d.com/forum/topics/units-m-ft

 So is the T-Rex.
 It means that you will have to choose your unit system by yourself.
-If you choose to use meters then make sure that every dimension is in meters.
+If you choose to use meters then make sure that every dimension is in meters and the Rhino document related to Grasshopper script is set to meters.

+### Tolerances

+Tolerances are being used for two things in T-Rex:

+- Vector Length Spacing component - you set it by yourself in the component
+- When the polyline is being filleted (in Rebar Shapes that require Bending Roller Diameter as input) - then it takes the tolerances from Rhino document settings

+To understand Vector Length Spacing component's tolerances - you will have to look how it actually works in the source code.
+Read the Vector Length Spacing chapter also.
+Basically some calculations in the code require some small number to obtain / compare / check few things and give you a Rebar Group as a result.

+To understand better Rhino's tolerances - read this article: https://wiki.mcneel.com/rhino/faqtolerances

+**Important note:** Grasshopper also takes tolerances settings from Rhino document's settings.
+You can read about it there: https://www.grasshopper3d.com/forum/topics/gh-tolerance?commentId=2985220%3AComment%3A908767

+**That means that it is really important to use your Grasshopper script with the proper Rhino document that has all of the settings of Units and Tolerances set properly.**

 ## Properties